Skip to content

 What vaccinations are required for Bosnia and Herzegovina?

-There are no specific vaccinations needed for Bosnia and Herzegovina.
-However, it’s always wise to ensure your routine vaccinations (like measles, mumps, rubella, diphtheria and tetanus) are up to date.
+No specific vaccinations are needed.
+However, it’s always wise to ensure your routine vaccinations (like measles, mumps, rubella, diphtheria, and tetanus) are up to date.

 What is the best season to travel to Bosnia and Herzegovina?